Intera/jquery.contenttitle/README.md

 Additional features:
 - Adds class if title is displayed (for example for displaying the title in different color)
-- Works for input, select, textarea and possibly others
+- Works for input, select, textarea and maybe others
 - Setup multiple elements at once
-- The content title is displayed on hover if the ``title`` is used
+- The content title is displayed on hover by the browser if the ``title`` attribute is used

 # Example usage
 Html